 Customer Use Case 1

 Sania who works as a Sr. Software Engineer evaluates tests for junior developers/freshers for her organization.
 As the test is for junior developers or freshers it contains basic coding questions to check the coding capability of the candidate.
-One of the questions in the test was “Fibonacci Series” for which she found out that one of the candidate's test report was flagged for plagiarism.
+One of the questions in the test was “Fibonacci Series” for which she found out that one of the candidate's test reports was flagged for plagiarism.
 However, while checking the code Sania was able to understand that since the problem statement is simple and there are only a few ways in which this question can be solved he chose to ignore the plagiarism flag and recommended his team to go forward with the candidate for further rounds of interview.

 Customer Use Case 2

 Vanessa who works as an Engineering Lead evaluates tests for senior developers for her organization.
-The test is designed in such a way to test some deeper algorithms and data structures concepts of the candidate.
+The test is designed in such a way to test some deeper algorithms and data structure concepts of the candidate.
 One of the questions in the test is to perform a binary search on a given dataset.
 To find out more accurate plagiarism reports for candidates, Vanessa has taken the test and submitted the code as a dummy candidate by copying the code of binary search available online.